SfTI-Robotics/Code-Comparison/DQN/README.md

 ## Overall Differences

 ### Diff 1: Keras vs. Tensorflow
 Keras is a package based upon Tensorflow.
 It allows for much easier implementation but also has less flexibility/customisation than Tensorflow.

-### Diff 2

-{ Format }

-[constructor]
+A layout of how Tensorflow is used to program a DQN:

+**[constructor]**
 1. initialise instance variables
 2. call build net function
 3. get parameters
 4. instantiate session
 5. launch session

-[build network]
+**[build network]**

 **evaluation net**
 1. initialise placeholders for state and q-target
 2. initialise weight and bias paramters